steadybit/docs-public/content/use/10-experiments/10-design.md

 It consists of the following four steps:

   1. **Define Experiment**
-  First things first: Define the basic elements of the experiments like name, hypothesis and area (see above).
+  First things first: Define the basic elements of the experiments like name, hypothesis and environment (see above).

 ![Create Experiment - Step 1: Define](create-experiment-step1.png)